1. Purposes and Scope

 • PFDF officials and members must disclose any conflicts of interest that may arise in the course of their duties and refrain from engaging in activities that could compromise the integrity or impartiality of the Federation.

-• PFDF will ensure compliance with all relevant laws, regulations, and ethical standards governing its operations, including financial reporting, taxation, and corporate governance.
+• PFDF will ensure compliance with all relevant laws, regulations, and ethical standards governing its operations, including financial reporting, taxation, and corporate governance, as well as general good governance principles.

 16.4 Interpretation